perguth/mozweekend_2015/README.md

 ## Community

 - :-1: Mozilla is totally fragmented, not easy for the lurker to get insight.
 (Oh, that blog exists too?!)
 - :sparkles: Let the user decide how the tab should behave (sleep when not open, cpu share etc)

 ## Voice Recognition

 - :question: Why not use LibriVox ua. for `Speech Corpus`?

 ## FxOS

 - :sparkles: Make FxOS a operation system where average users can create and exchange the UI.
 Bring diversity to the field!
 Make diversity and customizability the core tenent.
+- :sparkles: I would like to have a easy to use message bus I can pilot from anywhere (especially one-page apps).

+## Open Web

+- :sparkles: Make it easy to shift between OSS browsers. -> Make FF Sync work across platforms.